Salt & Wind Travel

 San Gimignano

-Another incredible Tuscan town worthy of a day trip is San Gimignano.
+Another incredible Tuscan town worthy of a day trip from Florence is San Gimignano.
 It’s more touristy than Monteriggioni or Greve in Chianti but it’s a town rich with history.

-San Gimignano is nicknamed the “medieval Manhattan” because, in its prime, the town had 74 towers dotting the horizon (each one put in place by an important and rich Italian family).
-Only 14 or so towers remain today but they’re still impressive as is the teeny but elaborately decorated church in the middle of town.
+San Gimignano is nicknamed “medieval Manhattan” because, in its prime, the town had 74 towers dotting the horizon (each one put in place by an important and rich Italian family).
+Only 14 or so towers remain today, but they’re still impressive, as is the teeny but elaborately decorated church in the middle of town.

-San Gimignano is also home to a highly local wine known as Vernaccia so leave yourself time to stop in a cafe and grab a glass (preferably at a cafe with a view)!
+San Gimignano is also home to delicious traditional Tuscan food and a highly local wine known as Vernaccia, so leave yourself time to stop in a cafe and grab a glass (preferably at a cafe with a view)!

 Siena

 We will admit, Siena can be touristy, but that’s because it’s one of the most beautiful cities in Tuscany.
 Some argue it is even more lovely than Florence!
-While we could never choose a favorite, Siena, compared to Florence, offers more of a time travel experience because it still has much of its medieval architecture.
+While we could never choose a favorite, Siena offers more of a time travel experience than Florence because it still has much of its medieval architecture.

-And, while the Duomo of Florence is breathtaking on the outside, the inside is fairly austere.
-In contrast, the Duomo of Siena has every single inch decorated and is truly jaw-droppingly gorgeous.
+While the Duomo of Florence is breathtaking on the outside, the inside is fairly austere.
+In contrast, the Duomo of Siena is truly jaw-droppingly gorgeous, with every inch decorated.

 Lucca